zydou/arti/crates/tor-llcrypto/README.md

 The [`util`] module has some miscellaneous compatibility utilities for manipulating cryptography-related objects and code.

-## Features

-### API features
+## Compile-time features

-`relay` -- enable cryptography that's only used on relays.

-`hsv3-client` -- enable cryptography that's only needed when running as a v3 onion service client.

-`hsv3-service` -- enable cryptography that's only needed when running as a v3 onion service.

-`keymgr` -- enable cryptography that's only needed for key management

-`cvt-x25519` -- export functions for converting ed25519 keys to x25519 and
+ * `cvt-x25519` -- export functions for converting ed25519 keys to x25519 and
 vice-versa

+ * `hsv3-client` -- enable cryptography that's only needed when running as a v3
+onion service client.

+ * `hsv3-service` -- enable cryptography that's only needed when running as a v3
+   onion service.

+ * `keymgr` -- enable cryptography that's only needed for key management

+ * `relay` -- enable cryptography that's only used on relays.

 ### Acceleration features